 This condition is called Lyme carditis.
-If left untreated, could lead to permanent damage to the heart muscles that can only be resolved with a permanent pacemaker.
+If left untreated, it could lead to permanent damage to the heart muscles that can only be resolved with a permanent pacemaker.

 Loss of Bone Density

 Lyme arthritis usually shows up long after the early signs of Lyme disease are gone.
 It is characterized by painful and swollen joints.
-Chronic arthritis can decrease the bone density.
+Chronic arthritis can decrease bone density.

 Heart Attack and Stroke